gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 the second of seven children of a military doctor.

-He was twenty-seven years old when he was arrested for participating in the Petrashevsky Circle — a group of young intellectuals who met to discuss Fourier, socialism, and the abolition of serfdom.
+He was twenty-seven years old when he was arrested for participating in the Petrashevsky Circle, a group of young intellectuals who met to discuss Fourier, socialism, and the abolition of serfdom.